logashreemohan/employee_insights_Dashboard/README.md

 This project demonstrates **frontend engineering skills**, including real-time camera access, canvas processing, virtualized tables, and responsive UI development.

 ---
+## Package Information

+Some package setup references and documentation formatting were assisted using AI tools.
+The project implementation, feature integration, and overall application flow were developed and tested manually.

+AI assistance was used only for improving documentation clarity and referencing package usage where required.

 ##  Key Features